 Resisting a craving can be quite challenging.
 When you regularly eat a high carbohydrate diet, the brain will start giving out strong signals to consume carbohydrates, resulting in cravings for these foods.
 It becomes difficult to resist the messages as you will never feel satisfied or full from eating other foods.

 You should also know how to differentiate between hunger and cravings.
 Cravings are a plea from the brain for something pleasurable, and hunger is the body signaling that it needs nutritional support.
 If you cannot differentiate between these, you may end up gobbling more sugary foods and furthering the cravings.
-The trick is to eat the right foods and healthy snacks at the right time to overcome the craving and at the same time satisfy your hunger pangs.3
+The trick is to eat the right foods and healthy snacks at the right time to overcome the craving and at the

 Foods To Curb Cravings